| |

 Apparently the police had their eye on us and when we drove back through the town after trying to park near a Ferarri at a cafe (we later found out the cafe was closed), and they ‘caught us’ as we were leaving town.

 They asked for all of our passports and wanted to know what we were doing.
 They asked for our car papers (our temporary V5 luckily passed), and then they proceeded to give us directions and tips on how to get to and drive in the Czech Republic.
-And of course pose for pictures!
+And, of course, pose for pictures!

 It was harmless…but I doubt all of our police stops will be that easy or enjoyable!